ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 #### Installing the `<ckeditor>` component globally

-To register the `<ckeditor>` component globally, you must install the CKEditor plugin for Vue.
+To register the `<ckeditor>` component globally, you must install the CKEditor&nbsp;5 plugin for Vue.

 If you are using a plain Vue project, you should find the file where the `createApp` function is called and register the `CkeditorPlugin` plugin with the [`use()` method](https://vuejs.org/api/application.html#app-use).